modelscope/scepter/readme.md

 ## 🎉 News
+- [2024.09]: We introduce **ACE**, an **A**ll-round **C**reator and **E**ditor adept at executing a diverse array of image editing tasks tailored to your specifications.
+Built upon the cutting-edge Diffusion Transformer architecture, ACE has been extensively trained on a comprehensive dataset to seamlessly interpret and execute any natural language instruction.
+For further information, please consult the [project page]().
+- [2024.07]: Support the inference and training of open-source generative models based on the [DiT](https://arxiv.org/abs/2212.09748) architecture, such as [SD3](https://arxiv.org/pdf/2403.03206) and [PixArt](https://arxiv.org/abs/2310.00426).
 - [2024.05]: Introducing SCEPTER v1, supporting customized image edit tasks!
 Simply provide 10 image pairs, SCEPTER will tune an edit tuner for your own Image-to-Image tasks, like `Clay Style`, `De-Text`, `Segmentation`, etc.
 - [2024.04]: New [StyleBooth](https://ali-vilab.github.io/stylebooth-page/) demo on SCEPTER Studio for`Text-Based Style Editing`.
 - [2024.03]: We optimize the training UI and checkpoint management.
 New [LAR-Gen](https://arxiv.org/abs/2403.19534) model has been added on SCEPTER Studio, supporting `zoom-out`, `virtual try on`, `inpainting`.